jastr945/PDXclass/capstone/animalproject/readme.md

 ![alt text](https://github.com/jastr945/PDXclass/blob/master/capstone/animalproject/animalapp/static/animalapp/img/admin_panel.png "Admin panel")
  ### Estimated Schedule
-week 1: creating admin profile and login script week 2: creating animal database and animal profiles week 3: creating a search engine week 4: connecting all of the elements and working on design.
+week 1: creating admin profile and login script

+week 2: creating animal database and animal profiles

+week 3: creating a search engine

+week 4: connecting all of the elements and working on design

 ### Functionality Beyond MVP
 - Ability to apply filters to animal pictures and edit them
 - Ability to add videos to animal profiles
 - Make the shelter team be able to highlight certain animal profiles on the main page